-We have presented a simple \jwst/NIRCam color selection designed to tease out low-mass (\mbh$ \approx 10^6$~\msun) BHs embedded in galaxies at $7 < z < 10$.
-With upcoming deep fields achieving continuum depths of $\sim 30$~AB~mag in NIRCam filters, it is very possible to detect continuum from these accreting BHs, and we argue that it should be possible to distinguish AGN+galaxy light from pure galaxy light, at least in the context of well-motivated mock galaxy catalogs.

-\subsection{Comparison with prior work}
+\subsection{{ Comparison with prior work}}

 A number of works have investigated the capabilities of \jwst\ to detect growing BHs at high redshift.
-The exact bands and signatures relied upon in each work vary significantly, and we will not try for a comprehensive review here.
-However, broadly speaking, there are three kinds of selections that have been discussed in the literature to date.
-The first is continuum colors in the rest-frame UV, which we focus on for our selection.
-Our predicted magnitudes and colors are similar to those from other works \citep[e.g.,][]{natarajanetal2017,Valiante:2018,Whalen:2020,Inayoshi:2022}, but not as blue as others \citep[e.g.,][]{Barrow:2018}.
 In terms of the AGN continuum taken alone, our assumed disk model is comparable to that in \citet{Valiante:2018}.
-Our slope of $\beta = -1.2; f_{\lambda} \propto \lambda^{\beta}$ is similar to their $\beta = -2$.
+Our slope of $\beta = -1.2; f_{\lambda} \propto \lambda^{\beta}$ is similar to their $\beta = -2$, but our treatment of the contribution from the host-galaxy to the observed colors differs substantially.
+The exact \jwst\ passbands and signatures relied upon in each work vary significantly, and we will not try for a comprehensive review here.
+However, broadly speaking, there are three kinds of selections that have been discussed in the literature to date, and we compare with each.